mrange/PushStream6/BLOG.md

 ## Issues in F#6

-While I think it's very exciting that we can write performant data pipelines in F# there are two issues that makes the `PushStream` finicky to use.
+While I think it's very exciting that we can write performant data pipelines in F# there are two issues that make `PushStream` finicky to use.

 ### `|>` doesn't inline lambdas